page_title_detailed

 general_content

-It’s unusual but possible for breast cancer tests and even a breast cancer diagnosis to be inaccurate.
-Before a breast cancer is diagnosed, a person should have several screenings and tests.
+It is unusual, but possible, for breast cancer tests and even a breast cancer diagnosis to be inaccurate.
+Before breast cancer is diagnosed, a person typically has screening mammography and other diagnostic tests.
 These may show abnormal results or suspicious tissue that do not always turn out to be breast cancer.
-It’s also possible for a screening test given alone, without further study, to miss suspicious tissue or other signs you may have breast cancer.
+It is also possible for a screening test alone, without further study, to miss suspicious tissue or other signs you may have breast cancer.

 It is less common for a breast cancer diagnosis to be incorrect.
 No test is perfect.
-It’s possible that an expert has looked at tissue taken from a biopsy and said you had cancer when you do not, or has said you do not have cancer when you do.
-In the U.S., we don’t have standards in place to track how often that happens.
-Different sources believe a very small percentage of U.S. breast cancer diagnoses could be incorrect.
+It is possible that an expert has looked at tissue taken from a biopsy and said you had cancer when you do not or has said you do not have cancer when you do.
+In the United States, there are currently no standards in place to track how often that happens.
+Different sources say that a very small percentage of U.S. breast cancer diagnoses could be incorrect.
 Fortunately, there are things you can do to be more certain in your diagnosis and test results.

 • If the doctor is not a breast cancer specialist, it’s possible that a symptom could be overlooked that a specialist is more likely to recognize.

 • Clinical errors can sometimes happen when doctors are looking at symptoms and performing a physical exam.
-One example is inflammatory breast cancer (IBC), which looks different than most breast cancers in that it may not cause a lump; some doctors may not recognize IBC during a clinical exam.
+One example is inflammatory breast cancer (IBC), which looks different from most breast cancers in that it may not cause a lump.
+Some doctors may not recognize IBC during a clinical exam and may mistake it for infection or non-cancerous inflammation.

 • Tests can have false-negative and false-positive results: